Configuration File

 Populate the typescript.options object with TypeScript compiler options.

-Set the typescript.configPath parameter to load TypeScript compilation settings from a dedicated tsconfig.json file.
+Set the typescript.configPath option to load TypeScript compilation settings from a dedicated tsconfig.json file.

 {